-Certain administrative expenses of the Plan are paid by the Trustee out of the assets of the Plan and constitute a charge upon the respective investment funds or upon the individual participants' accounts.
-Certain other plan expenses may be paid by the Plan from the forfeitures balance, or by the Company.
+Certain Plan administrative expenses are paid by the Trustee out of the assets of the Plan and constitute a charge upon the respective investment funds or upon the individual participants' accounts.
+Certain other Plan expenses may be paid by the Plan from the forfeitures balance, or by the Company.